-Spanish Broadcasting System, Inc., a Delaware corporation, and its subsidiaries (the Company, we, us, our or SBS) owns and/or operates 21 radio stations in the Los Angeles, New York, Puerto Rico, Chicago, Miami and San Francisco markets.
+Spanish Broadcasting System, Inc., a Delaware corporation, and its subsidiaries owns and/or operates 21 radio stations in the Los Angeles, New York, Puerto Rico, Chicago, Miami and San Francisco markets.
 In addition, we own and operate two television stations, which operate as one television operation, branded as "MegaTV."
 We also have various MegaTV broadcasting outlets under affiliation or programming agreements.
 As part of our operating business, we operate LaMusica.com, Mega.tv, and our radio station websites, which are bilingual Spanish-English websites providing content related to Latin music, entertainment, news and culture.
 We also occasionally produce live concerts and events throughout the U.S., including Puerto Rico.